 Why Aren’t My Tortoise’s Eyes Opening?

-There are various reasons why the tortoise isn’t opening its eyes, including:
+There are various reasons why a tortoise isn’t opening its eyes, including:

-A vitamin A deficiency (hypovitaminosis A) could be why your tortoise’s eyes are shut.
+A vitamin A deficiency (hypovitaminosis A) could be why the tortoise’s eyes are shut.

 The liver stores vitamin A. As the tortoise grows, its body uses up this resource.
-The tortoise may begin showing signs of hypovitaminosis A if this vitamin isn’t replenished via its diet.
+The tortoise may begin showing signs of hypovitaminosis A if it isn’t replenished via diet.

 Diets that lead to hypovitaminosis A include: